clemrho/UIPathFinder/README.md

 > "Big Brother is Watching You."  --- _1984_

 UIPathFinder is a web app that helps UIUC students plan their day as a sequence of activities and locations on campus.
-It combines a clean React frontend, an API backend, and (in the next stage) a RAG-based LLM pipeline that grounds suggestions in real campus data.
+It combines a React frontend, an API backend, and an LLM/RAG layer that will ground suggestions in real campus data.

-The current version focuses on the full user flow (login → plan generation → saving history) and establishes the data models and UI needed for more advanced AI features.
+The current version focuses on:
+- A full user flow (Auth0 login → main planner → history).
+- A deterministic “mock” schedule generator in the frontend.
+- A first LLM integration against Fireworks.ai with a reusable prompt and output schema (`reason` + `pathResult`).

 ---